 Make the Most of Your Time in Australia

-Chat with a local specialist who can organize your trip
+Chat with a local specialist who can help organize your trip.

 Ten days is a comfortable amount of time for an in-depth exploration of one region—Eastern, Northern, or Western Australia—or for a highlights trip that hops between top cities and points of interest, like Melbourne, Sydney, and Uluru.
 Embark on excursions to the country’s best destinations, including the Great Barrier Reef, Blue Mountains, and Kangaroo Island, all via the five itineraries below.

 In two weeks, you can explore an average of four regions in Australia.
 The most efficient trips fly you in and out of major cities—like Sydney, Melbourne, and Adelaide—ensuring you can piggyback with free days and city tours in each location.
-It’s possible to take several day trips to famous destinations like the Great Barrier Reef and the Blue Mountains, venture into The Outback’s desert region, and even cross over into New Zealand.
+It’s possible to take several day trips to famous destinations like the Great Barrier Reef and the Blue Mountains, venture into the outback’s desert region, and even cross over into New Zealand.